 6. Agent Frameworks — AI That Takes Action

-Agents are LLMs that can use tools — search the web, query databases, call APIs, write code, and chain actions together to accomplish complex tasks.
+Agents are the most advanced layer of the GenAI stack, and the fastest-growing area of AI engineering hiring.
+They're LLMs that can use tools — search the web, query databases, call APIs, write code, and chain actions together to accomplish complex tasks.

 Key frameworks: